merondun/puzzler/README.md

 <!-- TOC --><a name="visual"></a>
 ## Visual Workflow

-Below is an exhaustive workflow outline documenting the inputs and outputs for each `puzzler` and `puzzle_quality` step.
-Only four hands-on steps are required from raw reads to assembly summary statistics.
+Below is an exhaustive workflow outline documenting the inputs and outputs for each `puzzler` step.
+Only three steps are required from raw reads to assembly summary statistics.

 ![workflow](/examples/figs/Workflow.png)